 She also adds that, "The pillow was a huge help in finding — and keeping — a tolerable position.
 The elevation was a relief and the firmness of the pillow kept my arm in place for long periods."

-Several hospital volunteers meet three times a month and are dedicated to sewing the pillows and pouches.
-Linda Van Fulpen, manager of volunteer services, says that in 2015 alone, volunteers made 200 pouches and 130 pillows.
+Two hospital volunteers are dedicated to sewing the pillows and pouches.
+Linda Van Fulpen, manager of volunteer services, says that in 2018 alone, they made 118 pouches and 101 pillows.

-Volunteer Billie Jean Gahan makes the pouches; Terry Aaron assists and makes the pillow inserts.
-"It feels good knowing our work is helping someone get better," says Aaron.
-The shams, which are made of plush, cozy Minky fabric, feel soft on bare skin and are sewn by Jean Nunamaker.
+Terry Aaron sews the pillow inserts and pouches and says, "It feels good knowing our work is helping someone get better."
+The shams, which are made of plush, cozy Minky fabric, feel soft on bare skin and are sewn by Jean Nunamaker, who likes using her sewing talents to give back.

 Because the items made a big difference in Varner's recovery, she made a financial donation for materials so other women could have them.
 "I wanted to pay it forward so others have the same comfort.
 The pillow and pouch mattered to me, and I'm certain they'll matter to others as well," she says.